Dustin May

 Dustin May Bio

-Dustin Jake May (born September 6, 1997) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He has previously played in MLB for the Los Angeles Dodgers and Boston Red Sox.
-May was selected by the Dodgers in the third round of the 2016 Major League Baseball draft and made his MLB debut in 2019.
-The Dodgers won the World Series with him in 2020.
+Dustin Jake May (born September 6, 1997) is an American professional baseball pitcher.
+He currently pitches for the St. Louis Cardinals of Major League Baseball (MLB).
+Across his major league career, May has also played for the Los Angeles Dodgers and the Boston Red Sox.
+Selected by the Dodgers in the third round of the 2016 MLB Draft, he debuted in the majors in 2019 and became a World Series champion the following year.

 Early Life and Background